On the arithmetic of polynomial semidomains: Factoriality Properties

 (b) $\Leftrightarrow$ (c): Consider the multiplicative monoid $M = \{f \in S[x]^* \mid \text{ord} \, f = 0\}$, and observe that $S[x]^*$ is isomorphic to the product monoid $\nn_0 \times M$ via the map $f \mapsto (\text{ord} \, f, f/x^{\text{ord} \, f})$.
 It is clear that $S[x]$ is a UFS if and only if $M$ is a UFM.
 Now the equivalence follows from the fact that $M$ and $S[x^{\pm 1}]^*$ have isomorphic reduced monoids.

 (b) $\Leftrightarrow$ (e): The direct implication follows from definitions.
-As for the reverse implication, suppose that $S[x]$ is an LFS.
-Then one of the polynomials $x + 1$, $x^3 + 1$, $x^2 + x + 1$, and $x^4 + x^2 + 1$ is not irreducible in $S[x]$; otherwise, the expressions $(x+1)(x^4 + x^2 + 1)$ and $(x^2 + x + 1)(x^3 + 1)$ would induce distinct equal-length factorizations of the same element of $S[x]$ (see Example~\ref{ex: Nakayama's example}).
-In this case, $S$ must be an integral domain by virtue of Lemma~\ref{lemma: irreducible polynomials in Nakayama's example}.
-Hence $S[x]$ is an integral domain, and so a UFD by \cite[Corollary~2.11]{CS11}.
+For the reverse implication, suppose that $S[x]$ is an LFS.
+In this case, $S$ must be an integral domain by virtue of Proposition~\ref{prop:LFS polynomial semiring has coefficients in an integral domain}.
+Hence $S[x]$ is an integral domain.
+Therefore it follows from \cite[Corollary~2.11]{CS11} that $S[x]$ is a UFD.

-(e) $\Leftrightarrow$ (f): This follows similarly to (b) $\Leftrightarrow$ (c), after observing that, under the same notation used to prove the later, $S[x]$ is an LFS if and only if $M$ is an LFM.
+(e) $\Leftrightarrow$ (f): This follows similarly to (b) $\Leftrightarrow$ (c), after observing that, under the same notation used to prove the later, $S[x]$ is an LFS if and only if $M$ is an LFM. \end{proof}